-As part of the objective assessment, tympanometry (including measures of middle ear pressure, ear canal volume, and tympanic membrane mobility) should be performed prior to implantation in children across all age categories in order to identify any middle ear pathologies (e.g. otitis media).
+As part of the objective assessment, tympanometry (including measures of middle ear pressure, ear canal volume, and tympanic membrane mobility) should be performed before implantation in children across all age categories in order to identify any middle ear pathologies (e.g., otitis media).
 Depending on the anatomy of the ear and the age of the child, a higher frequency probe tone should be used.
 A compliance peak within the normative values of the used equipment suggests a normal tympanic membrane mobility and middle ear pressure.
-Typically, the middle ear pressure is considered "normal" in the range of -155 to +30 daPa in children seven months of age and -165 to 45 daPa in children 24 months of age [5].
+Typically, the middle ear pressure is considered normal in the range of -155 to +30 daPa in children seven months of age and -165 to 45 daPa in in children 24 months of age (6).
 A peak outside of these limits or the absence of a compliance peak may suggest one of several pathologies.
-In the case example, bilateral type A tympanograms measured prior to implantation indicated that there is no middle ear effusion or no Eustachian tube malfunction in both ears (table 3).
+In the case example, bilateral type A tympanograms measured before implantation indicated that there is no middle ear effusion or no Eustachian tube malfunction in either ear (Figure 1).